DIGITALFRANK/ML_Classification_Applied/DATASET_METADATA.md

 ### 25. Ketamine is class of ketamine consumption.
 It is output attribute with following distribution of classes:

-_Value Class Crack Ecstasy Heroin Ketamine_
+_Value Class ///// Crack /// Ecstasy /// Heroin /// Ketamine_
-Cases Fraction Cases Fraction Cases Fraction Cases Fraction CL0 Never Used 1627 86.31% 1021 54.16% 1605 85.15% 1490 79.05%
+**Value ///// Meaning ///// Cases Fraction /// Cases Fraction /// Cases Fraction /// Cases Fraction**
+CL0 Never Used 1627 86.31% 1021 54.16% 1605 85.15% 1490 79.05%
 CL1 Used over a Decade Ago 67 3.55% 113 5.99% 68 3.61% 45 2.39%
 CL2 Used in Last Decade 112 5.94% 234 12.41% 94 4.99% 142 7.53%